mrd0ll4r/bluesky_downloader/README.md

 # Bluesky Tools

-Tools to Download and save data from the Bluesky Network.
+Tools to download and save data from the Bluesky Network.

 These were used for data collection for the paper **Looking AT the Blue Skies of Bluesky**, which was presented at **IMC'24** ([link](https://dl.acm.org/doi/10.1145/3646547.3688407), [arXiv](https://arxiv.org/abs/2408.12449)).
-If you use these tools for academic work, please cite our publication:
+If you use these tools or datasets for academic work, please cite our publication:
 ```
 @inproceedings{10.1145/3646547.3688407,
 author = {Balduf, Leonhard and Sokoto, Saidu and Ascigil, Onur and Tyson, Gareth and Scheuermann, Bj\"{o}rn and Korczy\'{n}ski, Maciej and Castro, Ignacio and Kr\'{o}l, Michaundefined},